Homepage > Journal > How to present products on product pages?

 • CTA buttons

-Because in an online store, the customer can't touch, use, try out, or inspect the product thoroughly, visual equivalents are vital.
-Especially photos.
+Because customers can't touch, use, try out, or inspect the product thoroughly in an online store, visual equivalents are vital, especially photos.

 Regardless of the type of the product, product photos should be offered in the following ways: